HypaActive/online-drawing-app/README.md

 And others...

-# Functions
+## Functions

-Drawing!
+- Drawing!
-Mutliplayer!
+- Mutliplayer!
-HTML!
+- HTML!

-# HowTo
+- Shop!
+- And more...

+## How To

 Click on the Draw button on either the index page or the Navbar.